-Students elect three safety guidelines they think are the most important for this AoD education unit.
-In their own words, students state why they think each of the guidelines is important for the safety and well-being of themselves and the other members of the class.
+Learning journal entry: Students elect three safety guidelines they think are the most important for this AoD education unit.
+In their own words, students state why they think each of the guidelines is important for the safety and wellbeing of themselves and the other members of the class.

-The purpose and intent of class safety guidelines and how to negotiate these with students and to ensure essential considerations like 'confidentiality' and the 'right to pass' are understood and what it means to show 'respect'.
+Teacher knowledge and pedagogy: The purpose and intent of class safety guidelines and how to negotiate these with students and to ensure essential considerations like 'confidentiality' and the 'right to pass' are understood and what it means to show 'respect'.

-(Over time) How well do students observe these safety guidelines?
-If not, what other activities are need to explore understandings of what is intended by the guidelines and how they are implemented in the classroom eg values continuum, being assertive, decision making and problem solving.
+Teacher's evaluation of the activity: (Over time) How well do students observe these safety guidelines?
+If not, what other activities are need to explore understandings of what is intended by the guidelines and how they are implemented in the classroom e.g. values continuum, being assertive, decision making and problem solving.